Sofia Abdo, BSC Associate

 Why is sustainability important to you?
 Why do you think it should be important to your fellow students?

 Many businesses have made huge strides in recent years towards incorporating sustainable solutions into their business practices.
-This is so important for the future of national as well as international businesses because worldwide change is needed to combat issues of waste, pollution and malnutrition, among others.
-I think it should be important to every student, especially those studying business, because sustainability is a concept growing in prevalence due to the many economic problems we can solve through a sustainable approach.
+This is so important for the future of national as well as international businesses because worldwide change is needed to combat issues of waste, pollution, and malnutrition, among others.
+I think it should be important to every student, especially those studying business because sustainability is a concept growing in prevalence due to the many economic problems we can solve through a sustainable approach.

 What first sparked your interest in sustainability?
 What made you realize that you wanted to incorporate sustainability into your education and future career?

 I have always had a great interest in the environment but my interest in sustainability arose when I traveled to Costa Rica with the NC State Alternative Service Break program in March of 2016.
-During this trip my team had the opportunity to visit EARTH University where we learned of the many projects that the students are working on in order to bring sustainable solutions back to their communities.
+During this trip, my team had the opportunity to visit EARTH University where we learned about the many projects that the students are working on in order to bring sustainable solutions back to their communities.
 I saw how their lives not only revolved around learning these practices but also living them out and I was inspired by their dedication to fixing global issues.
 It was then that I realized how important it is to incorporate sustainability into how I live on a daily basis.

 What sustainability challenge would you most like to solve?